bpetering/css3-patterns-sass-mixins/README.md

     @include "css3-pattern-mixins";

-3. When styling an element that can have a background: set, include the mixin (and optionally specify a background color):
+3. When styling an element that can have a background: set, include the mixin (and optionally specify colors and sizes):

     .some-element {
         @include japanese-cube();